Sputnik Light Vaccine Description 2022

 The Sputnik Light single-dose recombinant human adenovirus 26 serotypes (rAd26) COVID-19 vaccine is based on a proven and well-studied platform of human adenoviral vectors that cause the common cold and have been around for thousands of years, as demonstrated by the Russian Gamaleya Center during laboratory tests.

-Adenoviruses, which are found in the respiratory tract and regularly cause acute respiratory infections, have become the most commonly used viruses to engineer vectors.
-Scientists from the Gamaleya Center have been working on adenoviral vector-based vaccines since the 1980s and now lead the world to develop these vaccines.
+Adenoviruses are found in the respiratory tract and cause acute respiratory infections, which have become a commonly used virus to engineer vectors.
+Gamaleya Center scientists have worked with adenoviral vector-based vaccines since the 1980s and are leaders in developing these vaccines.

-The effectiveness of Sputnik Light was found 79.4% based on the analysis of data from the 28th day after receiving immunization by citizens of the Russian Federation as part of the mass vaccination program in the period December 5, 2020 - April 15, 2021.
-The Sputnik Light vaccine elicits the development of virus-neutralizing antibodies in 91.67% of individuals on the 28th-day post-immunization.
+The effectiveness of Sputnik Light was found to be 79.4% based on the analysis of data from the 28th day after receiving immunization by citizens of the Russian Federation as part of the mass vaccination program in the period December 5, 2020 - to April 15, 2021.
+Furthermore, the Sputnik Light vaccine developed virus-neutralizing antibodies in 91.67% of individuals on the 28th-day post-immunization.
 And the cellular immune response against the S Protein of SARS-CoV-2 develops in 100% of volunteers on the 10th day.

-The RDIF is Russia's sovereign wealth fund established in 2011.
-The Federal Government Budgetary Institution, "National Research Center for Epidemiology and Microbiology," is one of Russia's oldest scientific research centers and celebrated its 100th anniversary in 1991.
+The Russian sovereign wealth fund (RDIF), based in Moscow, was established in 2011.
+In addition, the Federal Government Budgetary Institution, "National Research Center for Epidemiology and Microbiology," is one of Russia's oldest scientific research centers and celebrated its 100th anniversary in 1991.